DonaldMurillo/nextjs-beta-boilerplate/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a modified template based on the started plate from [Learn Next.js](https://nextjs.org/learn).

+# Naming Conventions
+## Pages:
+- File start with lower case, no special characters.
+- Component with Pascal case.

+## Components:
+- File start with lower case, no special characters.
+-